google/turbinia/turbinia/api/client/docs/TurbiniaEvidenceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **upload_evidence**
-> object upload_evidence(files)
+> object upload_evidence(calculate_hash, files, ticket_id)

 Upload Evidence

 Upload evidence file to server for processing.
-Args:   file (List[UploadFile]): Evidence file to be uploaded to folder for later       processing.
+Args:   ticket_id (str): ID of the ticket, which will be the name of the folder      where the evidence will be saved.   calculate_hash (bool): Boolean defining if the hash of the evidence should     be calculated.   file (List[UploadFile]): Evidence files to be uploaded to folder for later       processing.
 The maximum size of the file is 10 GB.
-Raises:   TypeError: If pre-conditions are not met.
 Returns:   List of uploaded evidences or warning messages if any.

 ### Example